Key Takeaways:

 Read on to learn more about forward contracts and why you and your business need them.

-A form of currency hedging, a forward contract is an agreement in dealing with foreign exchange that guarantees, or “locks in'', an exchange rate for the sale or purchase of a specified currency for up to 24 months in the future.
-When trading internationally for your business, a forward contract with Equals Money can mitigate the risk around currency transactions.
-If the rate is in your favour when the contract is agreed, you are guaranteed that rate for the agreed time of settlement.
+A form of currency hedging, a forward contract is an agreement when dealing with foreign exchange that guarantees, or “locks in'', an exchange rate for the sale or purchase of a specified currency for a period of time up to 24 months in the future.
+When trading internationally for your business, a forward contract with Equals Money can mitigate the currency risk surrounding your cross-border transactions.
+If the rate agreement is a favourable rate when the contract is agreed, you are guaranteed that rate for the agreed time of settlement.

-Although should the rate continue to move favourably after the contract has been agreed, you’ll still receive the original agreed exchange rate, presenting a potential disadvantage in choosing a forward contract.
-However, many customers find the stability offered by a forward contract outweighs this disadvantage.1
+Although should the rate continue to move after the contract has been agreed, you’ll still receive the original agreed exchange rate, presenting a potential disadvantage in choosing a forward contract.
+However, many customers find the stability and exchange rate certainty offered by a forward contract outweighs this disadvantage.1

-Over the last two years, businesses have faced tough trading conditions.
+Over the last couple of years, businesses have faced tough trading conditions.
 The pandemic caused an exponential rise in shipping container costs and a surge in commodity prices while FX markets saw high levels of rate volatility.
+This combined with recent politics and the continual rising cost of living, there is still uncertainty and ever-preset volatility within the FX markets.

 These levels of high volatility can add another potential headache for businesses when it comes to the impact on their bottom line.